★☆★ OFFICER FREDERICK H. BARNER ★☆★

 By: Keith Dameron, Historian – Colorado Law Enforcement Memorial

 Patrolman Frederick Barner, 48, was shot and killed at 10th Street and North Main on Sunday night, March 21, 1909.
 Officer Barner had arrested two men near 10th and Grand and walked them to the police call box on Main.
 As he opened the box to call for the patrol wagon, one of the men stepped back, drew a gun and shot Barner one time in the chest.
-The men fled east on 10th Street and disappeared in the vacant lots near the Grand Hotel.
-Detective Gray heard the shot and was at the scene within minutes.
-He found Barner dead from a shot through the heart.
+They fled eastbound on 10th Street and disappeared in the vacant lots near the Grand Hotel.
+Detective Gray heard the shot and was on the scene within minutes.
+He found Barner dead from a gunshot through the heart.

-Pueblo police officers were called out and a search for the suspects started.
-Many men were rounded up but eventually released for lack of evidence.
-Police believe that Barner had possibly captured two members of a gang that had been burglarizing residences along Grand Avenue.
-One strong suspect, Felis Martinez, was arrested and charged.
-Witnesses identified him by his description and a hat that was found at the scene.
-The weak part of this arrest was the determination that Barner was shot with a .41 caliber bullet and Martinez was carrying a .38 caliber revolver.
+Dozens of officers were called out and an extensive search began.
+Although several suspects were rounded up, all were eventually released for lack of evidence.
+Police believed that Barner had possibly captured two members of a gang that had been burglarizing residences along Grand Avenue.
+One of them, Felix Martinez, was arrested and charged based on witness descriptions and a hat found at the crime scene.
+The case, however, was weakened by the fact that he was carrying a .38 caliber revolver at the time of his arrest and Barner had been shot with a .41 caliber bullet.

-Frederick House Barner was born in Susquahanna Township, Juniata County, Pennsylvania on July 20, 1860.
+Frederick House Barner was born Susquehanna Township, Juniata County, Pennsylvania on July 20, 1860.
 He married Edith C. Sell in Pueblo on October 17, 1888.
-Frederick worked as a conductor for the Santa Fe and Denver and Rio Grande Railroads before he joined the Pueblo Police Department in 1908.
-He was survived by his wife and three boys, Roy, 17, Joseph, 15 and Carl, 11; parents Joseph and Sarah (House) Barner of Sioux Falls, South Dakota; five sisters and one brother.
+He worked as a conductor for the Santa Fe and Denver and Rio Grande Railroads before he joined the Pueblo Police Department in 1908.
+He was survived by his wife and three sons, Roy, 17, Joseph, 15 and Carl, 11; parents Joseph and Sarah (House) Barner of Sioux Falls, South Dakota; five sisters and one brother.